klen/knocker/README.md

 - **KNOCKER-RETRIES**: Number of attempts to make HTTP call if previous one was failed (optional)

-- **KNOCKER-BACKOF-FACTOR**: A backoff factor in seconds to apply between attempts after the second try
+- **KNOCKER-BACKOFF-FACTOR**: A backoff factor in seconds to apply between attempts after the second try

 ## Making a requests